Complaints Procedure in the company

 Hand drawn shape of businessman stopping domino effect in a conceptual image of solving business crisis.
 Source: Gajus - stock.adobe.com

-Complaints procedures are a core element of the due diligence obligations.
-Every company must have a complaints procedure through which internal and external persons can notify the company of human rights or environmental risks or violations in its own business area and in the supply chain.
+Complaints procedures are a core element of due diligence obligations.
+Every company must have a complaints procedure through which internal and external persons can report human rights or environmental risks or violations in its own business area and supply chain.

-Complaints procedures serve as an early warning system through which problems are identified and, in the best case, resolved before people or the environment are harmed.
-In addition, effective grievance procedures provide access to appropriate remedy when needed.
-If indications or complaints of imminent or actual violations of obligations are received and confirmed, these violations must be prevented, terminated or at least minimized by the company through remedial actions.
-The companies must then take preventive measures to prevent further violations or to minimize these risks.
+Complaints procedures serve as an early warning system through which problems are identified and ideally resolved before people or the environment are actually harmed.
+In addition, effective complaints procedures provide access to appropriate remedies when needed.
+If hints or complaints are received about imminent or actual violations and these are confirmed, the company must take remedial action to prevent, end or at least minimize these violations.
+Companies must then take preventive measures to prevent further violations of the same kind or minimize the risk of them.

-The due diligence processes outlined in the LkSG are therefore closely interlinked and are designed to mutually strengthen each other's impact.
-Complaints procedures thus offer companies the opportunity to gather feedback on the effectiveness of their risk management and individual due diligence processes.
-They are therefore an important component for the further development of risk management and due diligence processes
+The due diligence process described in the LkSG are therefore closely interlinked and intended to mutually reinforce each other.
+Complaints procedures offer companies the ability to receive feedback on the effectiveness of their risk management and individual due diligence process.
+They form an important component in the further development of risk management and due diligence process.

-Companies falling under the scope of the Act as of January 1, 2023 must have a functioning complaints procedure in place as of that date.
+Companies that fall within the scope of the law from 1 January 2023 must have a functioning complaints procedure in place by that date.

-For companies that are in scope of the Act as of the beginning of 2024, this will apply as of January 1, 2024
+For companies that fall under the law from the beginning of 2024, this will apply from 1 January 2024.

-To support you in organizing, implementing and evaluating a complaints procedure, BAFA has published the Guidance [Complaints Procedure under the Act on Corporate Due Diligence Obligations in Supply Chains].
-Further assistance on the complaints procedure can also be found in Chapter XII of the Questions and Answers on the Supply Chain Act.
+In order to help you organize, implement and evaluate a complaints procedure, we offer you the Complaints Procedure Guidance under the Supply Chain Due Diligence Act.
+You can also find further information on the complaints procedure in point 12 of the Questions and Answers on the Supply Chain Act.

 Contact